maxWiklund/PysideSetupMacro/README.md

 from setuptools import find_packages, setup

-from pyside_setup_macro import QtBuildPackage
+from pyside_setup_macro import QtBuildPackage, QtBuildDevelop

 setup(
     ...,
-    cmdclass={
-        "build_py": QtBuildPackage,  # This is all you need to add.
+    cmdclass={"build_py": QtBuildPackage, "develop": QtBuildDevelop},  # This is all you need to add.
-    },
 )
 ```